These guidelines are regularly updated to reflect the latest directives from the Archdiocese and guidance from our civil authorities.

 otherwise feels unwell; or

-has been indirectly or directly exposed to someone who has been diagnosed with COVID-19 within the past 14 days.
-(Refer to CDC guidelines for other symptoms that may indicate infection).
+have been in close contact with someone who has been diagnosed with COVID-19 within the past 14 days (refer to CDC guidelines for other symptoms that may indicate infection).

 The offering basket will be in the narthex rather than passed.
 Leave your financial offering there or deliver it by electronic transfer or mail.

 Wash your hands often (for at least 20 seconds) or use hand sanitizer.
-Hand sanitizers will be available in the narthex.
+Hand sanitizer will be available in the narthex.

-Maintain at least six feet of distance between you and others (except those in your immediate household) – one household per row is a good rule of thumb.
+Maintain at least six feet of distance between you and others outside your immediate household – one household per row is a good rule of thumb.

 According to Metropolitan Joseph’s directives: “We will continue to offer Communion according to our Tradition, but all should allow the priest to pour the Body and Blood by opening their mouths wide and not closing their lips on the spoon.”

-Do not congregate in the nave or narthex – after the service please immediately exit the building in an orderly fashion maintaining a six-foot separation between people.
+Avoid congregating in the nave or narthex – after the service please exit the building in an orderly fashion maintaining a six-foot separation between people.